object-layer/key-value-store/README.md

 # StoreLayer [![Build Status](https://travis-ci.org/object-layer/store-layer.svg?branch=master)](https://travis-ci.org/object-layer/store-layer)

-Future proof API abstracting any transactional key-value store.
+Transactional key-value store on top of any database.

 ### Why?

 I needed a key-value store supporting ACID transactions.
-Since currently there are not many solutions, I created a layer above SQL databases like MySQL.
+Since currently there are not many solutions out there, I created a layer above SQL databases like MySQL.
 My hope is that in the near future I will be able to replace the SQL database with something doing just what I want.

 ### Features